coder/code-server/README.md

 ### Run over SSH

-Use [sshcode](https://github.com/codercom/sshcode) to easily run via SSH.
+Use [sshcode](https://github.com/codercom/sshcode) for a simple setup.

 ### Docker